From 11am to 3pm

 To continue to offer excellent play opportunities for your children and to keep fees low we ask you to help out in a way that suits you and fits in with the demands of the rest of your life.
 This can be anything from 4 hours / year upwards.
 Below are some suggestions of different ways of helping out.
 Please indicate how you will help when you register your child.
 You are always welcome to offer extra support during the year, it can be a great way of meeting other parents and being part of our local community.

-This meets 6 times/year in the evening for about 2 hours to support Pat and Grace in managing the staff team and the day to day running of the playgroup.
+This meets 6 times/year in the evening for about 2 hours to support Lucy, Tracy and Debbie in managing the staff team and the day to day running of the playgroup.
 Fiveways can pay for a babysitter or sometimes parents take it in turns to come to meetings.
 Enthusiasm is as valuable as particular skills.
 Fiveways needs a parent led management committee to continue as a charity and not for profit social enterprise.

 Due to Covid-19 these meetings are held with social distancing or via zoom

 Meets as needed to organise events, such as the Valentine’s Ball, Summer Fair, Barn Dance, Quiz nights, Jumble Sales, Firework night and the Xmas bazar.
 Meeting times vary to suit those involved – day times, evenings, at each others houses, in the pub, in the building.
 Some people help with their favourite event others help all year round.
 The more people involved the easier it is.
 Extra help is always needed on the day of events.

 You may have a trade, practical skill or special interest you can offer.
 For example: gardening, making, baking, bicycle repair, wildlife, plumbing, decorating…

 Its always helpful to have a solicitor, accountant, press office, policy adviser etc… for help and advice.

 You may be able to print colour posters at your workplace or access charitable trust funds, ask for sponsorship of an event or offer a prize for the raffle.